chachayelmo/chachayelmo/README.md

 -------------------------------------------------------------
+Hi,
-Hi, I’m Seunghyun Cha who is working in Ericsson so far.
+I’m **Seunghyun Cha** who is working in Ericsson since 2018,</br>
-I’m interested in telecommunication, C++, Python and so on.
+and interested in telecommunication, programming and so on.<br>

+Note that) History begins on Sep, 7th, 2022.
 -------------------------------------------------------------